jeffrey-palmerino/Profile/README.md

 ## Current Projects

 ### *TacSim*
-A closed-source, simulation tool that written in Java 8 that simulates a self-adaptive cloud-based hosting structure, and the adaptation decisions accosciated with it.
+A closed-source, simulation tool written in Java 8 that simulates a self-adaptive cloud-based hosting structure, and the adaptation decisions accosciated with it.

 ## Employment Experience
 **Graduate Research Assistant** - Rochester Institute of Technology, January 2018-Present <br />